 Accounts Receivable and Allowance for Doubtful Accounts, Returns, and Deductions.
 Accounts receivable are customer obligations due under normal trade terms.
 The Company records accounts receivable at their net realizable value, which requires management to estimate the collectability of the Company's receivables.
 Judgment is required in assessing the realization of these receivables, including the credit worthiness of each counterparty and the related aging of past due balances.
 Management provides for an allowance for doubtful accounts and returns equal to the estimated uncollectable amounts, in addition to a general provision based on historical experience.
 Management provides for the customer deduction allowance based upon a general provision of 8% of sales in addition to known deductions.
 The estimates are based on collection experience and a review of current status of trade accounts.
-As of March 31, 2021, December 31, 2020 and 2019, the allowance for doubtful accounts and returns and deductions totaled \$1,575,443, \$1,603,069 and \$688,046, respectively.
-Total bad debt expense for the three months ended March 31, 2021 and the years ending December 31, 2020 and 2019 was \$85,598, \$744,863 and \$168,464, respectively.
-The increase in bad debt expense from 2019 to 2020 is primarily attributable to one customer's unpaid invoices for which management reserved once they were deemed to be at risk of collectability as well as a general increase in sales.
+As of March 31, 2021, December 31, 2020 and 2019, the allowance for doubtful accounts and returns and debt expense for the three months ended March 31, 2021 and the years ending December 31, 2020 and 2019 was \$85,598, \$744,863 and \$168,464, respectively.
+Total bad debt expense from 2019 to 2020 is primarily attributable to one customer's unpaid invoices for which management reserved once they were deemed to be at risk of collectability as well as a general increase in sales.
 The following table represents a rollforward of the Company's allowance for doubtful accounts, returns, and deductions.

-As of M , As of December 31,
+As of Ma As of December 31,

-(In thousands) 2 2021 2020 2020 2019
+(In thousands) 2 021 2020 2020 2019

 Beginning Balance \$ 1,603 \$ 688 \$ 688 \$ 50

 Provisions 106 52 915 652

 Write-Offs/ reversals (134) - - (14)

 Ending Balance \$ 1,575 \$ 740 \$ 1,603 \$ 688